PatCapon39/nextflow-seqera/main/support.md

 # General support

-- Austrlian BioCommons deploy and maintain the platform.
+- Australian BioCommons deploy and maintain the platform.

 - Access and availability issues are supported.